Ethan-denboer/workshop_input/0_intro.md

 ### Datasets
 The datasets used in this course have been kindly provided by the KB, National Library of the Netherlands.
-If you would like to know more about the datasets that are available, or would wish to use them, please contact **dataservices@kb.nl**??
+If you would like to know more about the datasets that are available, or would wish to use them, please contact dataservices@kb.nl.